ardilabayufirdaus/sipoma-versi-2/API_PROXY_IMPLEMENTATION.md

 ## Next Steps

 1. **Monitor Performance**
-   - Watch for any performance issues with the proxy
+   - Watch for any performance metrics on the Edge Runtime
-   - Be mindful of Vercel's serverless function limits
+   - Track response times compared to direct API access

 2. **Add Error Tracking**
-   - Consider adding more detailed error logging
+   - Consider implementing more detailed error logging
    - Set up alerts for proxy failures

 3. **Consider SSL for PocketBase**